arielnono/poetry-trainning/README.md

 This project has the main goal of practicing hexagonal architecture with a small use case.

-It is written in Typescript.
+It is written in Typescript with (obviously) TDD.

 Trainning built with [Nest](https://github.com/nestjs/nest)